Home » India » Delhi » National Museum of India

 8. Central Asian Antiquities: This department focuses on artifacts from Central Asia, helping us learn about cultures and societies from that region.

-9. Pre-Columbian Art: Pre-Columbian art relates to artworks created in the Americas before Christopher Columbus’ arrival.
+9. Pre-Columbian Art: Pre-Columbian art relates to artworks created in the Americas before Christopher Columbus’s arrival.
 This department preserves and showcases these ancient American treasures.

 10. Jewelry: The jewelry department takes care of valuable ornaments and accessories made from precious metals and gemstones.